1 Summary of available resources

 1.6 Bite-sized sessions

-The Data and Analysis bite-sized sessions are short sessions (generally talks of up to 15mins followed by Q/A) on a variety of topics including specialist as well as softer skills.
-Recent topics have included:
+The bite-sized sessions are short sessions (generally talks of up to 15mins followed by Q/A) on a variety of topics including specialist as well as softer skills.
+Past topics have included:

 • Using MS Power Automate to reduce office tasks